 Avoid 1-800-772-1213 for a start.

-The best strategy for getting an update on the status of your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) Claim is to reach out to your lawyers’ office.
+The best answer to, “How do I speak to a person at the Social Security Administration (SSA) and get an update on the status of your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) Claim” is to reach out to your lawyers’ office.
 We’re available Monday through Friday, 8:30 a.m. to 5:00 p.m. to answer your questions.

 As your attorney and appointed representative, we will either have online ERE (Electronics Records Express) access to your full disability file or will have running notes on all correspondence and mailings from your Disability Determination Services (DDS) case worker or local field office.